 The Lay of the Land

-Generally, the further west/southwest you travel in Topeka, the more family-friendly and semi-affluent the neighborhoods get (these areas are where you’ll find the bulk of the city’s shopping centers, banks, and eateries), while the more urban-minded domiciles are centered closer to downtown.
-Many parts of town are hit-and-miss in terms of curb appeal and overall ambiance, so be sure to scout out not only your potential nesting place but also your overall neighborhood before relocating to Topeka.
+Generally, the further west/southwest you travel in Topeka, the more you’ll find the bulk of the city’s shopping centers, banks, and eateries, while the more urban-minded domiciles are centered closer to downtown.
+Be sure to scout out not only your potential nesting place but also your overall neighborhood before relocating to Topeka.
 If you want to live in the greater metro area just outside city limits, districts like Jefferson West, Seaman, and Auburn-Washburn offer viable rental options as well, although they come at a slightly more elevated price (usually closer to a grand).